Jabb0/FastFlow3D/README.md

 One could also have chosen not to remove the AV ego movement, but: You get movement of the object independent of the AV, better reasoning about the objects own movement.
 The movement of whole bounding boxes is used initially to identify the movement of their point cloud points.
 This includes rotations of the objects.
 This rotation and ego movement compensation is combined into a single transition matrix T.
-For each point x0 in the bounding box of a object in the current pointcloud the previous point position x-1 is computed based on this transition matrix.
+For each point x0 in the bounding box of an object in the current pointcloud the previous point position x-1 is computed based on this transition matrix.
 This, however, does not mean that the previous pointcloud actually had a point at this position, it is just a "this point has likely moved from this position and thus has this speed".
 Because of the point-wise approximation points in the same object can have different speeds.
 The label is then the change over time from the previous to the current point.